 It is said that some people's life can be measured in what they leave behind, while others, by how they are remembered by those they leave behind.

-While Jack, then stationed at the Baaken’s Street Police Station walked beat, Marie worked for a firm of attorneys as a Para-legal Department Assistant.
+Marie then commenced working for a firm of attorneys as a Para-legal Department Assistant.
 After hours, she enrolled on a part-time secretarial course during the tough economic times following the great depression.

-As soon as she had qualified she was employed by the Eastern Province Rugby Union as a secretary.
-Shortly after this, Marie would enter a man’s world due to an unfortunate set of circumstances and become the only lady Rugby Administrator during her tenour with the EPRFU in South Africa.
+As soon as she had qualified she was employed by the Eastern Province Rugby Union in SA as a secretary.
+Shortly after this, due to an unfortunate set of circumstances Marie would enter a man’s world and become the only lady Rugby Administrator in the world during her career in South Africa.

 Marie, after completing a distinguished career as a rugby administrator retired from the world of sports administration to be with her family.

 Shortly afterwards she was diagnosed with terminal cancer at the age of 59 and in coping with her condition worked tirelessly for the Cancer Association of South Africa and was awarded a 25 Year Service Certificate for her outstanding dedication to the Red Cross organization as a Ladies in Blue Nursing and Hospice Volunteers during 2005.

 Marie during this time also organized several workshops for patients suffering with Cancer and Leukemia, and would arrange for keynote speakers to lecture patients on why innocent people suffer as well as the various stages of grief patients needed to become familiar with.

 She, while attending St Marks church as a founding member, also worked on developing her own cancer booklet titled, “Cancer, Jesus and me”, in which she explicitly discloses the emotional ups and downs she experienced during her own diagnosis and journey with ‘Charlie’, the name she had chosen for her cancer.